Happy Days (2007 film): Music

-Release and reception
+Release

 Happy Days was released on 28 September 2007 in the United States and 2 October 2007 in India.

-In addition, it was dubbed into Malayalam.
+Reception

+Critical response

 The film received positive reviews for its fresh story, cast, screenplay, and songs.
 A critic from Rediff.com wrote that "Don't miss Happy Days for you will be reminded of the days gone by.
 Savour that nostalgia as Sekhar gives you ample amount of it".
 Jeevi of Idlebrain.com wrote that "If he sticks to his sensibilities, Sekhar Kammula can never make a bad film.
-Go and watch Happy Days".
+Go and watch Happy Days."